 Are you getting up at night to pee?

-It is just past midnight, the house is quiet, and you are quietly getting out of bed to pee.
-2 am… again you are shuffling to the bathroom.
-4 am… one last quick trip, knowing that if you’re lucky you’ll get two more hours of sleep before the alarm rings.
-It’s not exactly a restful night, but it’s like this almost every night.
-Unfortunately, you don’t see it changing in the future.
+It’s just past 4 am, and the house is quiet.
+For the third time tonight, you are quietly getting out of bed to pee, knowing that if you’re lucky, you’ll get two more hours of sleep before the alarm buzzes.
+It’s not exactly a restful night, but it’s nothing new, and you don’t see it changing in the future.
 This is life with nocturia.

-The nocturia definition is waking one or more times at night to void your bladder.
-This medical term, derived from the Latin and Greek words, means “night” and “urine”.
-For individuals who are waking multiple times per night the effects can be extremely bothersome, and in some cases unhealthy.
-It leads to sleep deprivation, which can cause exhaustion, mood changes, sleepiness, and impaired productivity.
-There is even an increased risk of falling (and becoming seriously injured) during these nighttime bathroom visits.
+The nocturia definition is waking up one or more times at night to void your bladder.
+This medical term comes from Latin and Greek words meaning “night” and “urine”.
+For individuals who are waking multiple times per night, this condition is not only annoying but can be unhealthy.
+Nocturia leads to sleep deprivation, which can cause exhaustion, mood changes, sleepiness, and impaired productivity.
+Lack of sleep also increases the risk of falling and becoming seriously injured during these nighttime bathroom visits.

-Nocturia is sometimes called nighttime overactive bladder (OAB), but this is not an accurate description.
+Frequently, nocturia is referred to as nighttime overactive bladder (OAB), however, this is not an accurate description.
 OAB is related to uncontrolled bladder spasms that can happen day or night.
-Individuals with OAB can have nocturia, but not all do, and there are numerous other causes for nocturia that are unrelated to OAB.
+Individuals with OAB can have nocturia, but there are numerous causes for nocturia that are not related to OAB.

 Why is this happening?

-- UTI or Bladder Infection – Not surprisingly, if your urinary tract is infected, your body produces excess urine in an effort to flush the infection away.
+- UTI or bladder infection.
+Not surprisingly, if your urinary tract is infected, your body produces excess urine in an effort to flush out the infection.

-- Excess Weight – While you sleep, some of your body weight creates pressure on your bladder.
-This is particularly true for pregnant women who have a little person pressing on (and sometimes kicking) their bladder.
+- Excess weight.
+While you sleep, some of your body weight creates pressure on your bladder.
+This is particularly true for pregnant women who have a little person pressing on (and sometimes kicking) the bladder.

-- Childbirth – Delivering a baby is traumatic to a women’s pelvic floor muscles, which are hugely important in preventing bladder leaks.
+- Childbirth.
+Delivering a baby is traumatic to a woman’s pelvic floor muscles, which are hugely important in preventing bladder leaks.
 Some women recover and the nocturia goes away, but for others, it can become a persistent problem.

-- Prolapse – Pelvic organ prolapse (lowering of the organs) affects the pelvic floor in a way that’s similar to childbirth.
+- Pelvic prolapse.
+Pelvic organ prolapse (lowering of the organs) affects the pelvic floor in a way that’s similar to childbirth.
 The tissues required for proper function aren’t in the correct place or condition.

-After diagnosing the cause of your nocturia your doctor may recommend a medication.
-Some are designed to reduce urine production, calm unwanted bladder contractions, or treat infections.
-Your doctor may also recommend lifestyle changes, including reduced nighttime fluid consumption, weight reduction, and taking naps to recover your lost sleep.
-If your nocturia is caused by a structural problem there may me surgical solutions.
+After diagnosing the cause of your nocturia, your doctor may recommend a medication.
+These medications are designed to reduce urine production, calm unwanted bladder contractions, or treat infections.
+Your doctor may also recommend lifestyle changes, including weight reduction, reduced evening fluid consumption, and taking naps to recover your lost sleep.
+If your nocturia is caused by a structural problem, there may be surgical options.

 New Research: Pelvic Floor Muscle Training and Nocturia

-Electrical stimulation of the pelvic floor muscles is widely used to treat both urge and stress incontinence.
-However, the direct impact on nocturia has not been widely studied.
-But recently, a team of experienced incontinence researchers published a study in which they evaluated two non-drug nocturia treatments.
+Electrical stimulation (E-stim) of pelvic floor muscles is widely used to treat both urge and stress incontinence.
+However, the direct impact of E-stim treatment on nocturia has not been widely studied.
+Recently, a team of experienced incontinence researchers published a study in which they evaluated two non-drug nocturia treatments.
 The first technique, called tibial nerve stimulation, electrically stimulates a nerve near the ankle to remotely calm bladder muscles.
 Patients achieved a significant improvement in sleep quality.
 The second treatment was pelvic floor muscle training (PFMT).
 The subject performed weekly in-clinic Kegel exercises under the supervision of a physical therapist and daily Kegel exercises at home.
 Patients receiving PFMT achieved an even greater improvement in sleep quality.

 In another report, PFMT was used with biofeedback to help women suffering from stress and urge incontinence, and who were bothered primarily by nocturia.
-Treatment reduced their nighttime bathroom visits to 1–2 per week, which tremendously improved the quality of their sleep.
+Treatment reduced their nighttime bathroom visits to 1–2 per week, which tremendously improved their quality of sleep.

-Although neither report investigated how exactly the therapies acted to treat the nocturia, the favorable clinical outcomes support the need for further investigation.
-Whereas most medicine treatments seek to reduce urine production or calm the bladder muscles, the pelvic floor muscle training approach could improve the function of the muscles acting to resist bladder leakage.
+Although neither report investigated exactly how the therapies acted to treat the nocturia, the favorable clinical outcomes support the need for further investigation.
+Most medications seek to reduce urine production or calm the bladder muscles, however, PFMT could improve the function of the muscles that control bladder leakage.
 Given the common occurrence of nocturia during and after pregnancy, this outcome is intuitive.
-By improving pelvic floor muscle function the bladder accommodates greater urine volume and less frequent nighttime voiding.
+By improving pelvic floor muscle function, the bladder accommodates greater urine volume resulting in less frequent nighttime voiding.

 How do I train my pelvic floor muscles?

-Pelvic floor physical therapists are specialists and are well suited to diagnose and treat functional problems with your pelvic floor.
-Pelvic floor muscle training trains muscles to contract and relax properly.
-It includes a variety of interventions and is one of their primary treatment tools.
+Pelvic floor physical therapists are specialists who can diagnose and treat functional problems with your pelvic floor.
+PFMT teaches your pelvic muscles how to contract and relax properly, which is achieved through a variety of interventions.
 You can read more about pelvic floor physical therapy HERE.

-A variety of medical devices train pelvic floor muscles.
+Another option is to use a medical device to strengthen pelvic floor muscles.
 Some of these devices include vaginal weights and biofeedback devices, as well as internal and external muscle stimulators.
-For additional information on available devices read HERE.
+For additional information on available devices, click HERE.

-ELITONE treats urinary stress incontinence in women with an externally applied pelvic floor muscle stimulator.
-Worn 20 minutes a day, it gently exercises the pelvic floor muscles.
-You can use it anytime and anywhere you like.
-Wear under clothing so no one will know you’re using it.
+ELITONE treats stress urinary incontinence in women by using an externally applied pelvic floor muscle stimulator.
+Worn 20 minutes a day, the device gently exercises the pelvic floor muscles.
+You can use it anytime and anywhere because it’s worn under clothing so no one will know you’re using it.
 Learn more HERE.
 If your stress urinary incontinence is bothering you at night, ELITONE may be a good solution.

 With ELITONE, I can wear it under my clothes and watch a movie.
 It’s so easy to use!